not-a-dev-stein/N-oob-vim/README.md

 `ctrl+hjkl` to navigate between splits in your screen (including nvim-tree)

 `ctrl+t` to open a terminal in split

 `ctrl+a` *in terminal mode* to return to normal mode

 ### Custom commands
-`:LiveServer` to start your live server (still not fully implemented correctly)
+`:LiveServer` to start your live server

 ## Biggest references and help
 Props to the [NvChad](https://github.com/NvChad/NvChad/) guys, I have used their config for a long while before using VsCode and used most of the extensions they use as a base for mine, removing what I don't use and adding what's more convenient for me.
 [LunarVim](https://github.com/LunarVim/LunarVim) also had a big part in it, specially due to [ChrisAtMachine's](https://www.youtube.com/channel/UCS97tchJDq17Qms3cux8wcA) videos and livestreams, it was probably the best help I got in porting my old config to Lua.